MarceloFossRJ/MarceloFossRJ.github.io/_posts/2017-07-26-git-reference.md

 tags: [git, github]
 author: Marcelo Foss
 ---
-Git is a distributed version control system that uses the principle of a local repository and a remote repository Git Local repository is composed of 3 different "trees" or "spaces":
+Git is a distributed version control system that uses a local repository and a remote repository.
+A Git local repository is composed of 3 different "trees" or "spaces":
 * Working Directory: holds the actual files.
 * Index: which acts as a staging area
 * Local repository or HEAD: which points to the last commit you've made.

-And a remote repository
+A git remote repository:
 * Remote repository: Network or Cloud (github, butbucket,...)

 <img src="/assets/images/git_1.png" alt="Git workflow" style="width: 600px;"/>